rizinorg/rz-pm/docs/site.md

 # Site

-The `r2pm` *site* is a directory that is only managed by the software.
+The `rz-pm` *site* is a directory that is only managed by the software.
 The user should never touch its contents manually.
-The site is initialized using the `r2pm init` command.
+The site is initialized using the `rz-pm init` command.

 ## Location